pgd988/ci_ZAP_security_tests/readme.txt

 ; Mostly errors you may get from scan script will tell you about ZAP container is inaccessible ; if you got the error first check ZAP container ip and port settings in the script.

-;After the scan in over you will see resulting message in your std.out and full report will sended to the elasticsearch container
+;After the scan is over you will see resulting message in your std.out and full report will sended to the elasticsearch container
-; so you can get it by Kibana http://[your kibana container IP here ]:5601 ; to be continued.
+; so you can get it by Kibana http://[your kibana container IP here ]:5601 ; to be continued...